 Every Bluetooth device has a unique Bluetooth Device Address (BDA) assigned to it during the manufacturing process.
-This address cannot be changed by the end-user.
+This address cannot be changed.

-A device's BDA is usually displayed in hexadecimal format; 00:D0:B7:03:2E:9F is a valid BDA.
+The BDA is usually displayed in hexadecimal format; 00:30:4F:03:2E:9F is a valid BDA.

-Each Bluetooth device also has an operator-configurable, user-friendly name to help distinguish it from other devices.
+Each Bluetooth device also has a configurable, user-friendly name to help distinguish it from other devices.
 The user-friendly name may be up to 99 alphanumeric characters in length and may contain spaces.
-My Personal Computer is a valid user friendly name.
+My Personal Computer is a valid user-friendly name.

-6.4 ENCRYPTION
+7.4 Encryption